52 Best Freelance Writing Job Boards (Updated for 2023)

 Overview:

 This is a must-bookmark resource that a freelance writer can’t live without.
 There are two main sections here.
 The first one is a traditional writing job board where you’ll find around ten new gigs every week.
 The second one is a bi-weekly digest, where you can find all the top jobs listed in a single blog post.
-Pick the format you like best, and get ready to apply because there’s a lot going on here.
+Pick the format you like best, and get ready to apply because a lot is going on here.
 You can filter opportunities by category, keyword, location, and type (for example, freelance vs. full-time).
 The best part is that you don’t need lots of experience to get started.
 It’s a perfect spot for new scribblers.

 36. Simply Hired (Writer Category)